HugoHakem/nix-os.config/modules/shared/config/README.md

 A very basic wezterm config (almost the default one).
 This is provided as an example of what can be done to set-up your wezterm config.
 For more details, please visit the [official documentation](https://wezterm.org/config/files.html).

-Some blog or github repo you mght find useful to work on your Wezterm config:
+Some blog or github repo you might find useful to work on your Wezterm config:

 + [Josean how to zet up wezterm terminal](https://www.josean.com/posts/how-to-setup-wezterm-terminal)
 + [Sravioli config](https://github.com/sravioli/wezterm)